 – Chef Dan Barber, Blue Hill at Stone Barns

 In Season Two (May – September 2021) we were thrilled to partner with:

 MAY 12 – 29

-Pitmaster Bryan Furman will bring his signature pit-smoked barbeque, along with a focus on heritage hog breeds, seasonal side dishes made from Hudson Valley produce and orchestrated by his mom Almeta Benjamin, and the art of choosing woods for smoking.
+Pitmaster Bryan Furman brought his signature pit-smoked barbeque, along with a focus on heritage hog breeds, seasonal side dishes made from Hudson Valley produce and orchestrated by his mom Almeta Benjamin, and the art of choosing woods for smoking.